50 Best Wedding Locations In NYC To Get Married

 Chinatown is another great area for wedding photos!
 I personally love Chinatown not only for the rich culture but also for the vibrant streets.
-There are tons of beautiful colors lining the streets, and wedding photography here is just so special and unique.
-There are tons of great food options in this area, too, for a quick post-wedding bite.
+Many beautiful colors line the streets, and wedding photography here is just so special and unique.
+There are many great food options in this area for a quick post-wedding bite.

 37. Bryant Park

 Bryant Park is one of my favorite areas to get wedding photos done.
 From the fountain in front to the tree-lined benches and tables, there are so many pretty spots to take photos.

 My favorite time of year at Bryant Park is Christmas, as they have a holiday market with lots of local shops.
 Walking around the holiday market with all the lights with your future spouse is just so romantic!

 38. Museum of the Moving Image

 Are you a cinephile?
 The Museum of the Moving Image is the perfect wedding photo spot for you!
 Located in Queens, the Museum of the Moving Image is a modern media museum with history and relics from all of history’s best movies.

 It’s a stunning museum with plenty of photo opportunities for your wedding day.
 You can rent the museum for a modern, unique wedding reception.

 39. Tribeca Rooftop